-When an organization adopts microservices architecture, CI/CD pipeline is essential to ensure the quality of the delivery.
-Unlike the common practices for monolithic application to do the integration test after the entire application is completed, we need continuous integration from day one.
+When an organization adopts microservices architecture, a CI/CD pipeline is essential to ensure the quality of the delivery.
+Unlike common practices for monolithic applications, which involve applying the integration test after the entire application is completed, we need continuous integration from day one.

 When using light-platform to build microservices, two use cases need continuous integration:

 There are four different testing levels supported by the platform.
-You can also find tutorials to learn how to use these type of tests in light-platform.
+You can also find tutorials to learn how to use these types of tests in light-platform.

 Unit test cases are designed to test utility classes or classes called from business handlers.
-They need to be created by the use manually while developing the application or service.
-These test cases should run fast as they will be executed every time a developer is calling mvn package.
+They need to be created by the user manually while developing the application or service.
+These test cases should run fast as they will be executed every time a developer is calling the mvn package.

 Integration test cases rely on the target server to be up and running to hit the live server to perform the tests.
 When light-codegen scaffold a new project, it includes one integration test case per endpoint.
 Also, a test server is generated to start the server with all the default configurations except server.yml to listen to a different port.
 You should write as many test cases as possible to test all positive and negative scenarios.